 Not only does data need to be made accessible to those who need it before its full potential can be achieved, but it needs to be integrated so information can be leveraged that would otherwise be hidden.
 Doing so can help increase communication between departments, help streamline operations, improve decision-making, and overall increase productivity.
 Without a single view of everything, we are limited with the data-led decisions we make.

-The integration of data involves combining key data residing in different sources and providing users with a unified view—all in one common visualization platform.
-A Common Visualisation Environment (CVE), presented in our platform, means that not only can data be located in one realm, as a Common Data Environment (CDE) already does, but the data can be visualised within the project environment.
+The integration of data involves combining key data residing in different sources and providing users with a unified view—all in one visualisation platform.
+A visualisation platform, presented in our platform, means that not only can data be located in one realm, as a Common Data Environment (CDE) already does, but the data can be visualised within the project environment.
 For example, proposed CAD plans can be overlaid on top of your site scan data so that plans can be seen in situ.

 While some information systems or point solutions of today have been good at storing and recording information, such as project schedules, designs, plans, financial numbers (such as costs and invoices), as well as employee details, they address basic needs and have been limited in their ability to understand and contextualise data to any great level that helps us really make beneficial changes to the way we work.